Updated July 21, 2023

-Dependency Ratio is the percentage of people in the age group who are financially dependent on working-class people describes the country’s social, population structure and help the country’s government to manage policies
+Dependency Ratio is the percentage of people in the age group who are financially dependent on working-class people describes the country’s social, and population structure and helps the country’s government to manage policies

 It calculates the number of people in a country, who are dependent compared to the number of the working-class population.
 The simple formula where the number of people from age group zero to fourteen and people above 65 is divided by the number of working-class people i.e. age between fifteen and sixty-five.
 This ratio tells how much burden the country bare to support the non-working class population i.e. country’s working population is bare in supporting the non-working class population.
 Since the government support people in the non-working age group with taxes collected from the working-class population’s income, this ratio tells the picture of social balance in the country.

 - High dependency ratio means high burden bare by the young population to manage expenses of the dependent population through childcare, education and pensions.

 - Since children become adult and the part of the working population in future, and part of the working population expenses on their growth is considered as an investment instead of spending, many times different ratios are calculated for children and senior citizens.
 High ratio means high burden bare by the young population to manage expenses of the dependent population through childcare, education and pensions.

 Let’s take an example to understand the calculation in a better manner.

 There are two countries ABC and XYZ with a population of 200,000 and 400,000 people.
 Data gathered from each country’s government tells us that:

 Dependency Ratio is calculated using the formula given below

 Dependency Ratio = [(Total Number of Children under age 14) + (Total Number of Senior Citizen above age 65)] / Total Number of People from the age group of 15 to 65 *100

 - Dependency Ratio = (35,000 + 45,000) / 120,000 X 100